-Essential Infrastructure shall be construed broadly.
+Essential Infrastructure shall be construed broadly to avoid any impacts to essential infrastructure, broadly defined.

 7. Essential Governmental Functions.
 For purposes of this Emergency Order, all first responders, emergency management personnel, emergency dispatchers, court personnel, law enforcement and corrections personnel, hazardous materials responders, child protection and child welfare personnel, housing and shelter personnel, military, and other governmental employees working for or to support Essential Businesses and Operations are categorically exempt from this Emergency Order.